Bikes & Trailers

 The trail is not considered a technical ride.
 There are sections that are rutted and rocky that you will have to take carefully.
 Other sections are sandy and will really test your legs, while some sections will be long and fast and test your physical and mental endurance, especially if there’s a head wind.
 The most important thing when mountain biking is to look where you are going so you have time to see obstacles and ride appropriately according to the terrain.

 Don’t forget to get your bike serviced before the event.
 Our friends at BikeDr will be offering 20% discount to registered Pipeliners (code in your registration confirmation email).

 Trailers & Bike Racks

 Depending on the size of your team and the type of vehicle you have most people will need a trailer to carry their bikes and equipment.
-On these sorts of trails I have seen more trailers fail than I have cars; stubb axels falling off, wheel bearings collapsing, springs breaking, no spare wheel and rust causing terminal draw bar failures.
+On these sorts of trails we have seen more trailers fail than we have cars; stubb axels falling off, wheel bearings collapsing, springs breaking, no spare wheel and rust causing terminal draw bar failures.

 There are lots of options for bike racks.
 The best are usually ones that people make to go on top of a trailer with a few bits of channel and a few decent tie-down points.
 I have seen bikes get pretty scratched up on your standard bike rack that attaches to the back of your car.
-Trust me bikes don’t make a very nice sound when they fall off.
 You want a rack that will make it easy to get on and off during rider transitions and that can handle 5 days off road.
-It all depends on how much love you have for your trusty stead.
+It all depends on how much love you have for your trusty steed.